 We analyzed information from a representative sample of 20 large companies to find out what the best coverage has, and what the worst doesn’t.
 We also considered a wide range of factors involved in pool ownership to help you consider what important expenses you might want to protect against.

 We’ve all been there – you wake up in the middle of the night to a freezing house in the middle of winter when the furnace goes out, or you are up to your elbows in perishable foods when your fridge suddenly stops working.
 Being a homeowner certainly comes with risks, and dealing with costly repairs and replacements when appliances or systems give out is one of them.

 Who is regulating the home warranty industry?
-Are there home warranty specific laws?
-Discover the the ins and outs of home warranty laws and regulation in the USA on our guide.
+Are there home warranty-specific laws?
+Discover the ins and outs of home warranty laws and regulation in the USA in our guide.

 > If you want to read more of our content, you should visit the main home warranty reviews page.
 If you want to contact us, you may do so through the information in our main about us page.

-This blog is predominantly written written by our blogger, Sarah Callahan.
-She is a finance-savvy, home-savvy, financial blogger from South Dakota who have bought and sold 4 homes already.
-She has extensive knowledge of everything home-related and we have hired her to enhance the experience of shopping for a home warranty, and made her our main blogger.
-Sarah loves to communicate with her audience and you can do so by leaving your comments here or reach out to us on Twitter.
-She is also a mom, and her adorable son, Michael, on the right hand side.
+This blog is predominantly written by our blogger, Sarah Callahan.
+She is a finance-savvy, home-savvy, financial blogger from South Dakota who has bought and sold 4 homes already.
+She has extensive knowledge of everything home-related and we have hired her to enhance the experience of shopping for a home warranty and made her our main blogger.
+Sarah loves to communicate with her audience and you can do so by leaving your comments here or reaching out to us on Twitter.
+She is also a mom, and her adorable son, Michael, is on the right-hand side.

-Our newest addition is David Grant, an expert on real estate, personal finance and the economy who will gives insights on the American real estate market and provide added value for home sellers and homebuyers, who are one of our main audiences.
+Our newest addition is David Grant, an expert on real estate, personal finance, and the economy who will share insights on the American real estate market and provide added value for home sellers and homebuyers, who are one of our main audiences.